cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 of these rounds.
 The Coordinator then performs an aggregation round at the end and outputs the final signature.

-This protocol assumes reliable message delivery between Coordinator and signing participants.
+This protocol assumes reliable message delivery between Coordinator and signing participants in order for the protocol to complete.
 Messages exchanged during signing operations are all within the public domain.
 An attacker masquerading as another participant will result only in an invalid signature; see {{sec-considerations}}.

 ### Round One {#frost-round-one}